-Now the we have looked at how to wrap your hands and some of the different types of hand wraps that are available, we can look at our recommendations for the best hand wraps you can buy (depending on what you are looking for) and some recommended accessories that will save you a lot of time.
+Now that we have looked at how to wrap your hands and some of the different types of hand wraps that are available, we can look at our recommendations for the best hand wraps you can buy (depending on what you are looking for) and some recommended accessories that will save you a lot of time.

 In fact, when I first trained in Thailand I was told by one of the trainers that I should change my non-stretch cotton wraps to Top King wraps.
 He said that the Top King wraps were hands down the best ones on the market.

 Since that day I have always been fond of the Top King hand wraps.
 These wraps fit nicely to your hands and have enough length to ensure that you don’t run out of wrap.
 These are essentially the same handwraps as the Fairtex elastic cotton stretch.

 - Elastic cotton wraps that stretch to your hand – provides a very tight fit that ensures your fist his held strongly in place

 - Good length of wrap – I always have a little bit of extra wrap that I can use to do a few extra loops

 Another good recommendation is to the Ringside wraps.
 Ringside is an established boxing brand and they make very good hand wraps.

 The Ringside are Mexican style hand wraps which mean they are long (180 inches).

 I still prefer Fairtex, which feels more comfortable to the touch and has more elastic.